microsoft/vscode-docs/learn/collaboration/live-share.md

 When you share a collaborative session, the person you're working with sees the context of the workspace in their editor.
 This means your classmate can read the code you shared without having to clone a repo or install any dependencies your code relies on.
 They can help you with your code in the Visual Studio Code environment that's familiar to them.

 Each of you can open files, navigate, edit code, or highlight - and changes are instantly reflected.
-As you edit you can see your classmate’s cursor, jump to the same location, and follow their actions.
+As you edit you can see your classmate's cursor, jump to the same location, and follow their actions.

 You can also debug together using VS Code's debugging features, like hovers, locals and watches, the stack trace or the debug console.
 You are both able to set breakpoints and advance the debug cursor to step through the session.